ewhicher/matter/content/collections/pages/home.md

     content:
       -
         type: text
-        text: 'Tuned for the future'
+        text: 'Fit for your future'
   -
     type: paragraph
     content:
       -
         type: text
-        text: 'We augment our core design team with world-class associates and specialist partners, which means that no matter what the channel, our clients always get the A-team.'
+        text: 'We believe that small teams can change the world.
+So instead of the traditional approach of hum augment our core design team with world-class associates and specialist partners, which means that no matter what the channel, our clients always get the A-team.'
 card_one_heading: 'Opportunity Lab'
 card_two_heading: 'Product Launchpad'
 card_three_heading: 'Growth Mission'